yunba/yunba-arduino-sdk/README.md

 Please note that this sdk doesn't support standard mqtt currently.

+You should Install **ArduinoJson** library from Library Manager arduino IDE.

 ## Example

 At first, we get MQTT broker and registration information.